MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/resources/analyze-logs-with-kql.md

 ## Summary

-Find and use log data in Azure Monitor to answer operational and business questions.
-Write KQL queries in Azure Monitor to gain insights from logs.
+Write log queries to find answers to operational and business questions.
+Use Kusto Query Language (KQL) to extract insights from logs in Azure Monitor.

   > [!NOTE]
   >  This is a **_guided project_** module where you’ll complete an end-to-end project by following step-by-step instructions.